Pramod645/CPP-Data-Structure-Algorithms/Data-Structure-Algorithms/03_DSA/02_Algorithms/04_advancedDesignAndAnalysisTechniques/README.md

 ### 2. Greedy Algorithms
 A greedy algorithm always makes the choice that looks best at the moment.
 That is, it makes a locally optimal choice in the hope that this choice leads to a globally optimal solution.
+1. An activity-selection problem
+2. Elements of the greedy strategy
+3. Huffman codes
+4. Ofüine caching

 Advantages of Greedy Approach:
 The algorithm is easier to describe.
 This algorithm can perform better than other algorithms (but, not in all cases).